shuohangwang/SeqMatchSeq/README.md

 # SeqMatchSeq
-Implementations of the modes described in the following three papers:
+Implementations of there modes described in the three papers related to sequence mathing:

 - [Learning Natural Language Inference with Lstm](https://arxiv.org/abs/1512.08849) by Shuohang Wang, Jing Jiang

 - [Machine Comprehension Using Match-LSTM and Answer Pointer](https://arxiv.org/abs/1608.07905) by Shuohang Wang, Jing Jiang

-- Sequences Maching in Word Level
+- Sequences Maching in Word Level by Shuohang Wang, Jing Jiang

 # Learning Natural Language Inference with Lstm